jimlinntu/scaling-book/training.md

 * Pure data parallelism is rarely useful because the model and its optimizer state use bytes = 10x parameter count.
 This means we can rarely fit more than a few billion parameters in memory.

 * Data parallelism and FSDP become comms bound when the $$\text{batch size per shard} < C / W$$, the arithmetic intensity of the network.
-For ICI this is 2,550 and for DCN this is 75,000.
+For ICI this is 2,550 and for DCN this is about 75,000.
 This can be increased with more parallel axes.

 * Tensor parallelism becomes comms bound when $$\lvert Y\rvert > F / 2550$$. **This is around 8-16 way for most models.** This is independent of the batch size.